kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 - Additional hidden potion in viridian city
 - Added a hidden potion on route 22
 - Added two hidden repels to pewter city
 - Water Gun TM has been replaced by a super repel in Mt.
+Moon
-Moon, and it is now found in the Pewter Museum
+- Water Gun TM is now found in the Pewter Museum
 - Added a hidden great ball and pokedoll on route 6
 - Added a hidden max revive on route 11
 - Added a hidden ultra ball on route 8